 If you weren’t aware of it already, there was a problem on the internet yesterday for a couple of hours.
 A little problem in terms of describing it: Amazon Web Services (AWS) was “having problems”.
 However, it was really a big problem for any app or service relying on the S3 services.
 One of those services was us.
 Our downloads were unavailable for a period of time.
 Slack, Trello, Time Inc., and others were affected.
 Some even experienced some home automation problems because they relied on the IFFFT website. (more)

 By Jim Neumann.
 Jim is customer support specialist at DEVONtechnologies and works from home in Michigan, USA, or any other place he likes.

 Your alarm clock didn’t go off, your hot shower was lukewarm, traffic was backed up, you spilled coffee when that red coupe cut in front of you, and the boss was eyeing his watch as you limped in to your cubicle.
 This is a typical morning for a commuter.
 But there’s an alternative.
-According to current research, in 2014 almost 2.9 million people in the US alone telecommuted for For Profit employers.
+According to current research, in 2020 almost 54% of US workers telecommuted at least once a month.
 I am one of them.
 So what is telecommuting really like? (more)

 In the last few week we have received two comments on the blog as well as on Facebook that didn’t only criticize our software or business behavior but also directly insulted us as persons.
 While we usually never moderate comments or threads in our user forum ((/redirect.php?id=principles text: see e.g. our business principles popup: true title: Read our business principles)), I did in these cases.
 So please feel free to discuss our software in our user forum popup: true, but please do so in a friendly and fair way.
 Thank you.